britecharts/britecharts/README.md

 [![Bower version](https://badge.fury.io/bo/britecharts.svg)](https://badge.fury.io/bo/britecharts)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Britecharts [components][32] have been written in ES2015 with a Test Driven methodology so they are **fully tested**, and we are commited to keeping them that way.
+Britecharts [components][32] have been written in ES2016 with a Test Driven methodology so they are **fully tested**, and we are commited to keeping them that way.

 ## Key Features

-The main characteristics of this library are:

 - Reusability
 - Composability
-- Fully tested
+- Great design
-- ES2015 source code (transpiled with [Babel][17])

 ## Usage